Raphaël Varane: Youth

 Varane was a France youth international having earned caps at under-18, under-20 and under-21 levels.

-Prior to playing for the under-18 team, he was called up to the under-17 team, but did not make an appearance.
+Prior to playing for the under-18 team, he was called up to the under-17 team but did not make an appearance.
 Varane made his debut with the under-18 team on 24 August 2010 in a friendly match against Denmark.
 On his debut, he scored the final goal in a 2–0 victory.
 Varane turned down subsequent call-ups to the under-18 team because of his increased participation with the Lens first team and, as a result, missed the Tournoi de Limoges and a tournament in Israel.
 On 3 February 2011, he was called up to the under-21 team by coach Erick Mombaerts for the first time for a friendly match against Slovakia.
 Varane described the call up as "a huge surprise".
 He earned his first under-21 cap and start in the match against Slovakia playing the entire match in a 3–1 win.
 On 15 November, Varane scored his first under-21 goal in a 2–0 2013 Euro U-21 qualifying win over Slovakia.
 The victory ensured France qualification to at least the competition's qualifying play-offs.

 Senior

-In August 2012, Varane was called to the full French national team squad for a friendly against Uruguay, but was an unused substitute.
+In August 2012, Varane was called up to the France national team for a friendly against Uruguay, but was an unused substitute.
 He started his first match for France on 22 March 2013 in a qualifier for the World Cup against Georgia, a 3–1 victory.
 On 13 May 2014, he was included in Didier Deschamps' squad for the 2014 FIFA World Cup.

-On 15 June 2014, he partnered Mamadou Sakho in central defence for Les Bleus' first World Cup fixture – a 3–0 win over Honduras.
+On 15 June 2014, he partnered Mamadou Sakho in central defence for Les Bleus' first World Cup fixture—a 3–0 win over Honduras.
 He was also in the starting line-up for the second group match against Switzerland and the knockout matches against Nigeria and Germany, as France were eliminated at the quarter-final stage by the Germans 1–0.
 Varane took the blame for allowing Mats Hummels to hold him off at the critical set-piece which allowed the German defender to head the winning goal.

 In spite of this, Varane was named on the three-man shortlist for the tournament's Best Young Player award.
 On 14 October, Varane became the youngest player to captain France when he took over from Blaise Matuidi at half time in a 3–0 win over Armenia.
 He was then selected as the team's starting captain for a home friendly against Sweden on 18 November, where he scored his first international goal to give Les Bleus a 1–0 win.

 On 24 May 2016, he was ruled out of UEFA Euro 2016 with a thigh injury, and was replaced by Adil Rami.